michelledcruz/NewsApp/README.md

-# React News App using News API
+# React News App using News API ( NEWS DIGEST )
 This repository contains a React app that utilizes the News API to display the latest news articles from various sources.
 With this app, users can stay updated on the current news across different categories.

+I have tried creating a clone of CNN news design layout

 # Features
 View top headlines from various news sources.